stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 likeness to the long-dead blacksmith Daniel Green, whose great-grandson Aaron Hoppin was a supercargo in Curwen's employ, Weeden asked casual questions till he found where Green was buried.
 That night a party of ten visited the old North Burying Ground opposite Herrenden's Lane and opened a grave.
 They found it vacant, precisely as they had expected.

 Meanwhile arrangements had been made with the post riders to intercept Joseph Curwen's mail, and shortly before the incident of the naked body there was found a letter from one Jedediah Orne of Salem which made the coöperating citizens think deeply.
 Parts of it, copied and preserved in the private archives of the Smith family where Charles Ward found it, ran as follows:

+{aside}
 "I delight that you continue in y<font size=-2> e Gett'g at Olde Matters in your Way, and doe not think better was done at Mr. Hutchinson's in Salem-Village.
 Certainely, there was Noth'g butt y<font size=-2> e liveliest Awfulness in that which H. rais'd upp from What he cou'd gather onlie a part of.
 What you sente, did not Worke, whether because of Any Thing miss'g, or because y e Wordes were not Righte from my Speak'g or y r Copy'g.
 I alone am at a Loss.
 I have not y e Chymicall art to followe Borellus, and owne my Self confounded by y e VII.
 Booke of y e Necronomicon that you recommende.
 But I wou'd have you Observe what was tolde to us aboute tak'g Care whom to calle up, for you are Sensible what Mr. Mather writ in y<font size=-2> e Magnalia of ----, and can judge how truely that Horrendous thing is reported.
 I say to you againe, doe not call up Any that you can not put downe; by the Which I meane, Any that can in Turne call up somewhat against you, whereby your Powerfullest Devices may not be of use.
 Ask of the Lesser, lest the Greater shall not wish to Answer, and shall